mzakariaCERN/FunWithR/1_kNN/kNN_Cancer.md

     ## Malignant    Benign
     ##      37.3      62.7

-Since different features have different scales, we introduce a function "normalize" to set the values withing a range of \[0,1\]
+Since different features have different scales, we introduce a function “normalize” to set the values withing a range of \[0,1\]

 ``` r
 normalize <- function(x){